 The researchers attribute the benefit to the rich alpha-linolenic acid (ALA) and omega-3s walnut oil provides.

 While still ongoing in human studies, existing research suggests ginger can help increase testosterone through numerous mechanisms.

 However, there is evidence showing ginger can treat an upset stomach, nausea, vomiting, and digestion.
 It may also ease pain related to menstrual periods, headaches, and various forms of arthritis.

 Other Natural Ways to Increase Testosterone

-• Ensuring adequate sleep: Sleep restriction can significantly decrease testosterone levels.
+• Ensuring adequate sleep: Sleep restriction can decrease testosterone levels.
 The National Sleep Foundation recommends 7 to 9 hours of quality sleep nightly.

 • Avoiding common chemicals: Chemicals such as phthalates common in plastics and personal care products shows to lower testosterone levels.